trellisfw/rules-engine/packages/worker/README.md

 Actions can have inputs beyond just the item the rule is operating on.
 The library facilitates advertising these to the Rules Engine.

-Below are two example of the two ways to specify action inputs.
+Below are two examples of the two ways to specify action inputs.
 Both examples are equivalent in regards to the rules engine.

 ### Automagical TypeScript way